 When laughing gas is inhaled, it can cause feelings of euphoria and relaxation.
-It is often taken by filling a balloon with the gas and inhaling it and is often used as a way to get high at parties or clubs.
-The effects of laughing gas usually last for a few minutes, during which time people may feel light-headed, dizzy and laugh uncontrollably.
+It is often taken by filling a balloon with the gas and inhaling it.
+Laughing gas is frequently used as a way to get high at parties or clubs.
+The effects of laughing gas only last for a few minutes, during which time the user may feel light-headed, dizzy, and laugh uncontrollably.
 Laughing gas has various nicknames, including ‘happy gas’, ‘hippy crack’ and ‘nos’.

 Is laughing gas dangerous?

 Laughing gas abuse is very dangerous and can be potentially fatal.
 In the short term, laughing gas can cause dizziness, nausea and vomiting.
 In the long term, it can cause serious health problems, including brain damage, heart attacks and asphyxiation.
 Laughing gas is particularly dangerous if the user has also been drinking alcohol or taking other types of substances, as it can increase the risk of death.

 An inhalant is a drug that is inhaled in order to get high.
 They affect the brain very quickly because they are absorbed into the bloodstream and can cause feelings of euphoria, dizziness and light-headedness.
 Some of the most addictive and dangerous inhalants can seem innocuous as they are often found in many household products.
 Therefore, since inhalants are easy to purchase, it is very easy for a person to use them regularly and thus develop a dependency.
 Inhalant abuse can cause critical health damage, so educating yourself on the harmful nature of inhalants is vital.

 These also contain a number of harmful chemicals, including limonene and linalool, which can damage all the major organs.